sgrishchenko/reselect-utils/docs/quickstart.md

   .buildSelector();
 ```

 `SelectorMonad` allows you to create dynamic selectors that depend on the current state.
 Moreover, the callback that is passed to the `chain` method is cached by input parameters. `createAdaptedSelector` binds the selector to specific parameter values and turns a parametric selector into an non parametric.
 And at the end you must call the `buildSelector` method to get the normal selector.
-It’s like a chain of [Promises](https://developer.mozilla.org/ru/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+It’s like a chain of [Promises](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 [SelectorMonad](/docs/quickstart.md#selector-monad) and [createAdaptedSelector](/docs/api/createAdaptedSelector.md) are described in detail in their [API](/docs/api.md).

 ## Counter Cache

 [Re-reselect](https://github.com/toomuchdesign/re-reselect) library has a good approach to solving the problem of caching parametric selectors.
 But solving a caching problem you gain a memory management problem.
 [Re-reselect](https://github.com/toomuchdesign/re-reselect) offers several strategies for [limiting memory](https://github.com/toomuchdesign/re-reselect/tree/master/src/cache#readme), but they are all designed for a fixed cache size.
 How about trying to allocate and clear memory automatically? `CounterObjectCache` is trying to solve this problem.
-To use this strategy, you need to specify the `CounterObjectCache` instance as `createCachaedSelector` parameter:
+To use this strategy, you need to specify the `CounterObjectCache` instance as `createCachedSelector` parameter:

 ```js
 import createCachedSelector from 're-reselect';